CornyC/The_Phorce/README.md

 <!-- INSTALLATION -->
 ## Installation
 Requires at least Python 3.8.
-Uses numpy, MDAnalysis, and OpenMM.
+Uses numpy, scipy, MDAnalysis, and OpenMM.
+Optional are ASE, BoSS, and PyCMA.

 1. Clone the repo
    ```sh